Pension credit has been thrust into the spotlight since claiming it is now one of the main ways to qualify for the winter fuel payment.

 For those with a disability you could be eligible for a severe disability addition, which is worth up to £81.50 a week.

 You can also call the pension credit claim line on 0800 99 1234 and the team will fill out an application for you over the phone.
 A friend or family member can call for you if you are unable to use a phone.
+Or you can apply by post.
+You need to print out and fill in a Pension Credit claim form that can be found online or you can call to request one.

 This can then be sent by freepost, so doesn’t require a stamp, to: Freepost, DWP Pensions Service 3.

-Recipients of pension credit will still be eligible for the Winter Fuel Payment, while those who only receive the state pension will no longer get this financial help with energy costs.
+Recipients of pension credit will still be eligible for the winter fuel payment, while those who only receive the state pension will no longer get this financial help with energy costs.
 Eligible pensioners will receive up to £300.
 However, as the payment is only once a year you will need to submit your pension credit application far enough ahead to ensure you receive the benefit.

 The last day to make a claim for back dated pension credit and the associated benefits is 21 December and the qualifying week in 2024 for Winter Fuel Payments will be from 16 to 22 September.